 \subsection{Task Formulation}

-We define a constraint set $\mathcal{C}$ as a set of words (phrases) $\{p_1, p_2, ... p_N \}$ where $p_i$ is a text span of arbitrary length.
-Given document-reference pair $(d, r)$ and abstractive model $\mathcal{M}$, the goal of constrained abstractive summarization (CAS) is to generate a summary $s$ for document $d$ using $\mathcal{M}$ \textit{with the presence of all the text spans} in $\mathcal{C}$.
-We assume that an unconstrained summary $s'$ is generated by the same $\mathcal{M}$ (with $\mathcal{C} = \emptyset$) to compare with $s$.
-An ideal constraint set $\mathcal{ C}$ should have a high overlap with $r$ to ensure its quality and low overlap with $s'$ to bring additional information, such that CAS with $\mathcal{C}$ improves the quality of the generated summary.
+We define a constraint set $\mathcal{C} = \{c_1, c_2, ... c_N \}$ as a set of text spans of arbitrary length.
+Given document-reference pair $(d, r)$ and abstractive model $\mathcal{M}$, Constrained Abstractive Summarization (CAS) generates a summary $s$ for document $d$ using $\mathcal{M}$ with the presence of all the text spans in $\mathcal{C}$.
+We denote an unconstrained summary generated by the same $\mathcal{M}$ (with $\mathcal{C} = \emptyset$) as $s'$.
+We aim to create a constraint set $\mathcal{C}$ that has a high overlap with $r$ to ensure its quality and low overlap with $s'$ to bring additional information, such that CAS with $\mathcal{C}$ improves the quality of the generated summary.